tf2-automatic/tf2-automatic/.github/ISSUE_TEMPLATE/feature_request.md

----
 name: Feature request
-about: Suggest an idea for this project
+description: Suggest an idea for this project
-title: ''
-labels: enhancement
+labels: ['enhancement']
-assignees: ''

----
+body:
+  - type: checkboxes
+    attributes:
+      label: 'Is there an existing issue for this?'
+      description: 'Please search [here](../issues?q=is%3Aissue) to see if an issue already exists for the bug you encountered'
+      options:
+        - label: 'I have searched for an existing issue'
+          required: true
+  - type: textarea
+    validations:
+      required: true
+    attributes:

-**Is your feature request related to a problem?
-Please describe.**
+      label: 'Is your feature request related to a problem?
+Please describe.'
-A clear and concise description of what the problem is.
+      description: "A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I'm always frustrated when [...]"
+  - type: textarea
+    validations:
+      required: true
+    attributes:

-**Describe the solution you'd like**
+      label: "Describe the solution you'd like"
-A clear and concise description of what you want to happen.
+      description: 'A clear and concise description of what you want to happen.'
+  - type: textarea
+    validations:
+      required: true
+    attributes:

-**Describe alternatives you've considered**
+      label: "Describe alternatives you've considered"
-A clear and concise description of any alternative solutions or features you've considered.
+      description: "A clear and concise description of any alternative solutions or features you've considered."

-**Additional context**
+  - type: textarea
+    attributes:
+      label: 'Additional context'
-Add any other context or screenshots about the feature request here.
+      description: 'Add any other context or screenshots about the feature request here.'